AGA Research Grants FAQ

 Yes, it is available on the Award Resources page, along with templates for your NIH biosketch and facilities and resources information.

 Yes.
 For all awards, indirect costs and costs for mentors/sponsors are not allowed.
 Please see the Requirements section within the criterion for your specific award of interest for any additional budget limitations.

 Yes.
 You may enter the information all at once or enter it in stages and save your progress.

 No. Once an application is submitted, you cannot alter its contents.
 Please thoroughly review your application materials to ensure it is correct before submitting.
 Due to the high volume of applications we receive, any incorrect or incomplete submissions are automatically removed from consideration.

-Members of the AGA Institute Research Awards Panel are charged with scientific review of all applications and selecting award recipients for pilot awards, digest cancer awards and travel awards.
-The AGA Research Scholar Award Oversight Council selects recipients for this award.
+Members of the AGA Institute Research Awards Panel are charged with scientific review of all applications and selecting award recipients.
 Applications are matched with reviewers based on their areas of expertise.
-The full roster can be viewed in the Award Policies & Grantee Resources section of our webpage.

 For all research awards, including Research Scholar Awards and Pilot Research Awards, up to five months after the application deadline.
 For abstract and travel awards, up to two months after the application deadline.